-The Board of Directors has determined that Messrs.
+The Board of Directors has determined that directors Messrs.
 Brown, Connors and Saucedo and Drs.
-Sherman and Swinney are independent directors as defined by the NASDAQ Listing Rules.
-During the course of its review, the Board of Directors considers transactions and relationships between each director (and such director's immediate family) and the Company and its affiliates against the independence requirements of NASDAQ, and in the case of the Audit Committee and the Compensation Committee, the SEC rules.
+Sherman and Swinney and director nominee Mr. Greenberg qualify as independent under NASDAQ Listing Rules.
+During the course of its review, the Board of Directors considers transactions and relationships between each director or director nominee (and such director's immediate family) and the Company and its affiliates against the independence requirements of NASDAQ, and in the case of the Audit Committee and the Compensation Committee, the SEC rules.